waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Locked Door:** The final objective is likely behind the locked door on B3F at coordinates (10, 9) and (11, 9).

 ### Current Hypothesis
-*   **H63 (Current):** A path connecting the disconnected sections of B2F exists via the floor below, B3F.
-The goal is to find a traversal path on B3F that leads to stairs ascending to the eastern section of B2F.
+*   **H63 (Falsified):** A path connecting the disconnected sections of B2F exists via the floor below, B3F.
+(Result: Falsified by `master_navigator` tool, which confirmed no path exists between the eastern and western sections of this floor.)

 ## IV.
 Future Testing & Ideas
 *   **Agent Idea: `hypothesis_generator`:** An agent that takes the current puzzle state (map description, failed hypotheses from notepad) and suggests new, testable hypotheses.
 This could formalize my brainstorming process.